-- · our ability to meet the expectations of investors related to the commercialization of Qsymia and STENDRA; - · the impact of the return of the U.S. and Canadian rights for the commercialization of STENDRA; - · our ability, either by ourselves or through a third party, to successfully commercialize STENDRA in the U.S. and Canada; - $\cdot$ our ability to find the right partner for expanded Qsymia commercial promotion to a broader primary care physician audience; - $\cdot$ our ability to obtain marketing authorization for our products in foreign jurisdictions, including authorization from the EC for Qsiva in the EU through the centralized marketing authorization procedure;

-- · the costs, timing and outcome of post-approval clinical studies which the FDA has required us to perform as part of the approval for Qsymia and STENDRA; - · the substantial cost to expand into certified retail pharmacy locations and the cost required to maintain the REMS program for Qsymia; - · results within the clinical trial programs for Qsymia and STENDRA or other results or decisions affecting the development of our investigational drug candidates; - · announcements of technological innovations or new products by us or our competitors; - · approval of, or announcements of, other anti-obesity compounds in development; - · publication of generic drug combination weight loss data by outside individuals or companies; - · actual or anticipated fluctuations in our financial results; - · our ability to obtain needed financing; - · sales by insiders or major stockholders; - · economic conditions in the U.S. and abroad; - · the volatility and liquidity of the financial markets; - · comments by or changes in assessments of us or financial estimates by security analysts; - · negative reports by the media or industry analysts on various aspects of our products, our performance and our future operations; - · adverse regulatory actions or decisions; - · any loss of key management; - · deviations in our operating results from the estimates of securities analysts or other analyst comments; - · discussions about us or our stock price by the financial and scientific press and in online investor communities: - · investment activities employed by short sellers of our common stock; - · developments or disputes concerning patents or other proprietary rights; - $\cdot$ reports of prescription data by us or from independent third parties for our products; - · licensing, product, patent or securities litigation; and - $\cdot$ public concern as to the safety and efficacy of our drugs or future investigational drug candidates developed by us.
+- · our ability to meet the expectations of investors related to the commercialization of Qsymia and STENDRA; - · our ability to find the right partner for expanded Qsymia commercial promotion to a broader primary care physician audience; - · our ability to obtain marketing authorization for our products in foreign jurisdictions, including authorization from the EC for Qsiva in the EU through the centralized marketing authorization procedure; - · the costs, timing and outcome of post-approval clinical studies which FDA has required us to perform as part of the approval for Qsymia and STENDRA; - · the substantial cost to expand into certified retail pharmacy locations and the cost required to maintain the REMS program for Qsymia; - · results within the clinical trial programs for Qsymia and STENDRA or other results or decisions affecting the development of our investigational drug candidates; - · announcements of technological innovations or new products by us or our competitors; - · approval of, or announcements of, other anti-obesity compounds in development; - · publication of generic drug combination weight loss data by outside individuals or companies; - · actual or anticipated fluctuations in our financial results; - · our ability to obtain needed financing; - · sales by insiders or major stockholders; - · economic conditions in the U.S. and abroad; - · the volatility and liquidity of the financial markets; - · comments by or changes in assessments of us or financial estimates by security analysts; - · negative reports by the media or industry analysts on various aspects of our products, our performance and our future operations: - · the status of the CVOT and our related discussions with FDA; - · adverse regulatory actions or decisions; - · any loss of key management; - · deviations in our operating results from the estimates of securities analysts or other analyst comments; - · discussions about us or our stock price by the financial and scientific press and in online investor communities: - · investment activities employed by short sellers of our common stock; - · developments or disputes concerning patents or other proprietary rights; - $\cdot$ reports of prescription data by us or from independent third parties for our products; - $\cdot\,$ licensing, product, patent or securities litigation; and - · public concern as to the safety or efficacy of our drugs or future investigational drug candidates developed by us.